Raoul de Guînes

-Marriage & Issue
+Marriage and children

 Raoul married Rosella of Saint-Pol, daughter of Count Hugh of Saint-Pol.
 They had at least one son, Eustace, Count of Guînes.

 According to Sir Bernard Burke's peerage, two more sons were born to Rauol and Rosella: William le Blount and Robert le Blount.
 These two brothers were born in the County of Guînes and, along with Eustace, accompanied William the Conqueror to England in 1066.
 After this, Eustace returned to his native country, but both William and Robert stayed in England.

 The two le Blount brothers are the originators of the Blount family in England.
 Sir William le Blount, the younger of the two le Blount brothers, was a general of foot at Hastings, and was rewarded with grants of several lordships in Lincolnshire.
 Sir Robert le Blount was in command of William the Conqueror's war ships and was styled "Dux Navium Militarium."
 He was created the 1st feudal Baron of Ixworth (his place of residence), and Lord of Orford Castle.